punkave/best-practices/JavaScript/articles/keeping-your-frontend-js-modular.md

 ## No Global Variables

 Notice that the output above does not expose any global variables.
-Defining a variable becomes limited to the scope of the file, just like in node.
+A variable becomes limited to the scope of the file, just like in node.
 Using `module.exports` is the only way to escape this scope, forcing you to pay more attention to the modularity of your components.

 There are only two situations where global variables are necessary:
   - They are well-formed abstract libraries (jQuery, moment, lodash, etc)